siegenth/streamsx.log4jAppender/README.md

  - Processing log analysis is more timlely, elimiated step(s) copying log files to log analysis server.
  - Reduction in complexity.

-Below is a overview graphic..
+Below is a overview graphic showing two programs configured to send logging messages to a Streams instance, in this example all the messages will be collected one file.

 ![overview graphic](log4jOverview.png)